Pereira, Colombia: Geography

 Pereira is located within the Golden Triangle of Colombia, a broad zone informally delimited by tracing this figure over the map of Bogotá, Medellín and Cali.
 More narrowly defined, Pereira lies in the Central Cordillera (mountain range) of Colombia in the Otún and Cauca river valleys.

 The municipal area is 702 km^{2} It shares boundaries with the municipalities of La Virginia, Marsella and Dosquebradas to the north, Santa Rosa de Cabal the northeast, Tolima to the east, Quindío and Valle del Cauca to the south and Balboa and Valle del Cauca to the west.

 Pereira, like many Colombian cities, has high-elevation areas with difficult access or flat or steep parts.
 The streets are laid out according to the elevation of the respective zones.

 The greater part of the municipal territory corresponds to the sheer elevations of the Central Mountain range.
 Among the orographic accidents are the snowcapped Quindio, Ruiz, and Santa Isabel, located in the limits with the departments of Quindío, Caldas and Tolima respectively.
 It also has other accidents like Santa Barbara, also known as the Alto del Nudo.
 The hydrographic system of the municipality includes the rivers Cauca, Barbas, La Vieja, Otún and Consota, with its many tributaries.
-The area enjoy a variety of climates, with the following thermal floors: warm, 60 km ²; Medium, 367 km^{2}; Cold, 70 km ² and páramo, with 107 km ².
+The area enjoys a variety of climates, with the following thermal floors: warm, 60 km^{2}; Medium, 367 km^{2}; Cold, 70 km^{2} and páramo, with 107 km^{2}.